-This Italian Breaded Steak is made with shell steaks, olive oil, garlic cloves, dried bread crumbs, parmesan, dried oregano and baked to perfection.
+This Italian Steak Recipe is made with steaks, olive oil, garlic cloves, dried bread crumbs, parmesan, dried oregano and broiled.

 This is a delicious Italian version of a Milanesa, but it uses trimmed shell steaks instead.
 This steak is east, simple, affordable, and it is full of flavor.
 This is perfect for a weeknight recipe and special occasions like Father’s day or Memorial day weekend to start off the summer.
 This is a Sicilian style steak.
 Sicily is known for being a meat-loving region in Italy and use so many flavors that burst into your mouth.
 The combination of the garlic, bread crumbs, oregano and parmesan is to die for.
 You need to make sure that the steak is not super close to the heat source, as the crust will burn very quickly on broil.
 Once you cook the steak, the juice will slowly come out when you cut it.
 It is absolutely perfect.

 What is Italian Fried Steak?

 Italian fried steak, also known as "Bistecca alla Milanese," is a traditional Italian dish that consists of a breaded and fried veal or beef steak.
 The dish originated in Milan, Italy, and is made by coating a thin slice of meat in flour, egg, and breadcrumbs, and then frying it until it is golden brown and crispy.
 The dish is often served with a squeeze of lemon juice and sometimes accompanied by a salad or vegetables.
 It is a popular dish in Italian cuisine and can be found in many Italian restaurants around the world.

 This Italian Steak Recipe, also known as "Bistecca Impanata" or "Cotoletta alla Milanese," is a delicious and satisfying dish that is popular in Italian cuisine.
 Here are some reasons why you might want to try it: